munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 All of a sudden, we were packing up our belongings, kid, and pets; saying goodbye to friends and family; and moving along what is practically the [longest straight line move](https://www.google.com/maps/dir/Orlando,+FL/Seattle,+WA/@36.7354942,-119.5307801,4z/data=!3m1!4b1!4m14!4m13!1m5!1m1!1s0x88e773d8fecdbc77:0xac3b2063ca5bf9e!2m2!1d-81.3792365!2d28.5383355!1m5!1m1!1s0x5490102c93e83355:0x102565466944d59a!2m2!1d-122.3320708!2d47.6062095!3e4) you can make in the continental US.
 I was plunged headlong into learning all sorts of new stuff at work that had nothing to do with games.
 We got another dog and had another kid.

 That writing scheduled was looking a little, uh, unrealistic.
 Eventually, I realized my heart just wasn't in the book anymore.
 I called my editor, apologized profusely, and backed out of my deal.
 Without the pressure to write, I forgot about the book almost completely.
 I hadn't *abandoned* it, really.
-I told myself I'd get back to is *some day*.
+I told myself I'd get back to it *some day*.
 It languished for a year.
 Then another.

 It would have gone into my overflowing bucket of unfinished projects if it wasn't for one thing: *people kept emailing me about it.* You see, I'd put the entire table of contents online along with the handful of chapters I had written.
 Every now and then I would get a long, wonderful email from someone telling me how a chapter really helped some abstract concept click in their mind and how they couldn't wait for the next chapter.
-Good god, their enthusiasm made me feel terrible.
+Good God, their enthusiasm made me feel terrible.

 ## Resurrection and Rebirth